Introduction

 This breakdown gives you a clear understanding of the trek’s distances and helps you plan your daily hikes.

-Mardi Himal Trek Altitude Map
+Mardi Himal Altitude Map

 From Which Elevations Can You See the Different Mountains in the Mardi Himal Trek?